Celebrity Real Estate

 Courtesy of Hilton & Hyland

-One year after Aniston tied the knot with Brad Pitt, the couple shelled out $13.1 million for a 12,000-square-foot French Normandy–style Beverly Hills home.
-The mansion was originally built in 1934 and was designed by renowned Southern California architect Edwin Wallace Neff.
-The two design-loving actors expanded and renovated the property to include a private screening room, heated marble floors in the kitchen, and a pub room with wood floors from a 200-year-old French château.
+In 2000, Aniston tied the knot with Brad Pitt, ringing in the new millennium with an A-list romance and, shortly after that, a dreamy house to boot.
+In 2001, the couple shelled out $13.1 million for a 12,000-square-foot French Normandy–style Beverly Hills home.
+The five-bedroom, 12-bathroom estate was originally built in 1934 and was designed by renowned Southern California architect Edwin Wallace Neff.
+(The impressive bespoke residence has long been a part of Hollywood history; Neff built it for fellow Hollywood couple Frederic March and Florence Eldridge.)
+Aniston and Pitt expanded and renovated the property to include a private screening room, heated marble floors in the kitchen, and (perhaps most famously) a pub room with wood floors from a 200-year-old French château.
+Importantly for Aniston, ever the hostess, the home also included a formal dining room with a fireplace and enough space to seat 20 for dinner.
 They also added a multimillion-dollar tennis court and a guest house.
-Altogether the pair spent three years renovating the space and ultimately sold it for $28 million in 2006 following their 2005 divorce.
+Aesthetically, the interior was both modern and warm, utilizing clean lines and stacked stones for an organic, inviting feel.
+The pair spent a total of three years renovating the space and ultimately sold it for $28 million in 2006 following their 2005 divorce.
 In 2019, it landed back on the market for a whopping $56 million.

 Aniston’s former living room opened to a koi pond.